uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 5.1.4 - 14/December/2022 =

+* FEATURE: Add option to disable RSS and ATOM feeds.
+* FIX: The IP address blacklist manager wasn't working.

+= 5.1.3 - 09/December/2022 =

+* SECURITY: No longer save settings import files in a publicly accessible folder where they can be potentially indexed by search engines if the administrator does not actually import the settings (which deletes the import file)
+* TWEAK: Improve the UX for uploading import files
+* TWEAK: Add a default CAPTCHA option making way for new CAPTCHAs in the future

+= 5.1.2 - 07/December/2022 =

+* FEATURE: User Agent - Blacklist manager functionality should be based on PHP instead .htaccess rules.
+* FIX: Sorting by 'status' on the comment spam table
+* FIX: Copy protection feature not working on iPhone
+* FIX: Cookie based brute force prevention locks out if plugin deactivated and activated again.
+* FIX: The notice to reapply .htaccess rules after reactivating the plugin is displayed on subsites.
+* FIX: Various WordPress command line notices about undefined $_SERVER indexes
+* FIX: Deativate and reactivate plugin firewall settings file sync issue solved.
+* TWEAK: 2FA setting page to show premium options for AIOS premium.
+* TWEAK: Remove characters that should not have been on the scanner page
+* TWEAK: Organise firewall rules into subdirectories
+* TWEAK: Added GDPR question answer to the AIOS WP org plugin's FAQ section.
+* TWEAK: Allow AIOS management permission to be filtered via `aios_management_permission` filter
+* TWEAK: Make use of is_main_site() function.
+* TWEAK: Copy IP to clipboard when clicking on it at WP Security -> Brute Force -> Login whitelist.

 = 5.1.1 - 16/November/2022 =

 * SECURITY: Fixed a failure to check bulk action nonces, leading to a CSRF vulnerability.
 Exploitation would require an attacker to craft a link specifically for your site, and persuade you to click it whilst logged in; if you did so, this could result in bulk actions being carried out on AIOS list tables (e.g. delete entries from blocked IP address lists), with the attacker being restricted to deleting entries by database ID numbers that he cannot know directly (e.g. 15, 16, 17) and not IP address (e.g. 100.101.102.103).